 How does one go through the “steps”?

 Freedom in Christ Ministries exists for the purpose of equipping churches, mission groups and other ministries to help people find their freedom in Christ.
 We are primarily a resource, training and equipping ministry—not a counseling service—for a very good reason.
 We believe that God has given the Church the responsibility of helping people find their freedom in Christ and bringing them to spiritual maturity.
 Too often these days, churches are relying on paid professionals to do spiritual work that can and should be done by trained laypeople.
 In fact, the vast majority of people worldwide who are being led through the Steps to Freedom are being led by equipped laypeople.
 Long range, we will help many more people by helping others learn how to take people through the steps rather than by doing it all ourselves.

 When people contact our office, we try to refer them to someone in their area who can take them through the steps.
-Usually an appropriate counselor/encourager can be found.
+Usually an appropriate Encourager can be found.
+Encouragers are people trained by our ministry to guide people through The Steps to Freedom in Christ.
 Sometimes our staff does make freedom appointments if they are training others as part of the training program, and we will try at times to provide some guidance over the phone.
 But we cannot directly help all those who are hurting, or we would neglect our call to equip others.

 Sometimes a concerned friend or family member contacts us on behalf of someone else who is struggling.
 Although we are sensitive to such needs, we do not think it beneficial to encourage the person calling to seek our help for the friend or family member’s particular difficulty.
 Rather, we feel it is best for the helping individual to direct the afflicted person to take personal responsibility for seeking out resources to help him or herself.